hsureads/hsureads.github.io/_posts/2016-12-27-this-year-im-thankful.md

 <h3>Closing Thoughts</h3>

-<b>Moment of silence for the dead:</b> Oh who even knows any more.
-I finished this book 10+ days ago.
+<p><b>Moment of silence for the dead:</b> Oh who even knows any more.
+I finished this book 10+ days ago.</p>

-<b>Questions for your pastor:</b>
+<p><b>Questions for your pastor:</b></p>
 <ol>
 <li>How would you counsel a friend of a friend who finds herself in a ranty rut because of an ill-advised self-imposed premillenial, pretribulation novel challenge?</li>
 </ol>

-<b>Current excitement level:</b> 2.
+<p><b>Current excitement level:</b> 2.
 I finished <em>The Remnant</em> prior to going home for Christmas.
 I wrote most of this post before I got home but then got home and had no desire to go on the internet and definitely no interest in thinking about <em>Left Behind</em>.
 Now I'm on my way back and dreading returning to that world even more than before.
-I don't think I'll be reading those prequels.
+I don't think I'll be reading those prequels.</p>
 <hr>
 Read all installments of my Bridge to Carpathia series <a href="https://hsureads.github.io/category/bridge-to-carpathia/">here</a>.